Practical Tips for How to Deal With Echolalia

 How to Use Visuals and Scripts

-- Read the list of possible functions for echolalia from Dr. Prizant.
+Read the list of possible functions for echolalia from Dr. Prizant.
 Then use your data to make a hypothesis about what the child is using the echolalia for.
-This helps you figure out what langauge to model.
+This helps you figure out what language to model.

-- If the student is not using echolalia for any communicative purpose, it is still important to expand communicative and interactive social skill.
-There is research currently being done on the most effective way to deal with this tye of echolalia, also called ‘verbal stereotypy.’
+If the student is not using echolalia for any apparent communicative purpose, it is still important to expand communicative and interactive social skills.
+There is research currently being done on the most effective way to deal with this type of echolalia, also called ‘verbal stereotypy.’
 Read the review of the literature by Lillian N. Stiegler to better understand how echolalic comments that appear to be noncommunicative may actually have communicative intent.

 Did you get the FREE Getting Started with Autism Guide yet?